sstults/splainer/README.md

 ### Testing Notes

-* Unit tests are written using Karma.
+* Unit tests are written using Karma for legacy AngularJS components.

 * The `./tests/splainer_test_links.html` file is a list of links that invoke Splainer, both the local version and the deployed version against Solr and Elasticsearch, and is a great test to make sure the behavior hasn't reverted.
 Use this to make sure existing links still work!

+* New React components have comprehensive test coverage with Vitest and React Testing Library
+* See CONTRIBUTING.md for detailed testing instructions

 ## Who?